Thermometers Under the Shed

 The air temperature is directly measured from the dry-bulb thermometer while the relative humidity is calculated from the difference between temperatures measured by the dry- and wet-bulb thermometers.
 To obtain the actual temperatures, the thermometers are placed under a shed to avoid the measured temperatures being affected by direct sunlight and adverse weather conditions, and to allow good ventilation at the same time.

 Thermometer shed is a special shelter used in tropical regions to house the thermometers.
-A thermometer shed has been used at the Observatory Headquarters since 1912.
+A thermometer shed has been used at the Observatory Headquarters in the late 1880s.
 The shed is covered by mattress and palm leaves which are required to be repaired or re-surfaced once every 5 years or so.
 Due to its bulky size, the Observatory has only installed a thermometer shed at its Headquarters.
 The conventional Stevenson Screen is used at the automatic weather stations over Hong Kong for housing thermometers.

 Figure 1 Various meteorological instruments are installed at the Observatory's lawn.